seruakko/TimeSeriesForecasting-LinearRegression-NoiseAugmentation/README.md

 # TimeSeriesForecasting-LinearRegression-NoiseAugmentation

-Using time measurements from a process with limited data to forecast values with data augmentation.
+Using time measurements from a single FIFO line with limited data to forecast values using Data Augmentation

-Time Series Forecasting using Linear Regression, Data Augmentation, and Lag Features.